President John M. Berry, PhD

 Central Ohio Technical College opened in 1971.
 The college offered six associate degrees in one building.
 Today, COTC helps thousands of students every year in more than 50 programs achieve their full potential at four campus locations and online.

 Start a degree or certificate at any campus.
-You’ll also find help from an admissions representative and academic advisor as well as tutoring, computer labs and library resources no matter where you attend.
+You’ll also find help from an academic advisor as well as tutoring, computer labs and library resources no matter where you attend.

 We look even better in person.
 We highly recommend a campus visit.
 Seeing the campus is an important part of your decision.
 You will be spending a lot of time here!
 To schedule a tour, see what admissions events are upcoming or explore our four campuses virtually, click here.